 Tip 1: Use What You’ve Got

 When it comes to organizing the classroom, there are plenty of creative ways to keep things in order.
-Using the tools and resources on hand might be a bit of a hassle, but these clever teachers have their favorite organizational tools picked out.
+Using the tools and resources on hand might require some creativity, but these clever teachers have their favorite organizational tools picked out.

 Here are some teacher tips for those organizational items they just can’t live without: